-All substantive resolutions at general meetings are decided on a poll which is conducted by the Company Secretary and scrutinised by the Group's Hong Kong Share Registrar.
+All substantive resolutions at general meetings are decided on a poll which is conducted by the Company Secretary and scrutinised by the Company's Hong Kong Share Registrar.
 The results of the poll are published on the websites of the Company and the HKEX.
 In addition, regular updated financial, business and other information on the Group are made available to the shareholders and stakeholders on the Company's website.

-The Company held two shareholders' meetings in 2022, being the extraordinary general meeting ("EGM") held on 15 March 2022 and the 2022 annual general meeting ("2022 AGM") held on 10 May 2022 at Board Room, Rooms 1601-05, 16/F., China Resources Building, 26 Harbour Road, Wanchai, Hong Kong as hybrid meetings.
-Electronic facilities were available for the shareholders of the Company to attend the EGM and 2022 AGM.
-The EGM was attended by certain Directors, including the Chairman of the Remuneration Committee, the Chairman of the Audit Committee, the Chairman of the Sustainability Committee and the member of the Nomination Committee, while the 2022 AGM was attended by the external auditor and certain Directors, including the Chairman of the Sustainability Committee, the Chairman of the Audit Committee, the Chairman of the Sustainability Committee, the Chairman of the Audit Committee, the Chairman of the Sustainability Committee, the Chairman of the Audit Committee, the Chairman of the Sustainability Committee and the member of the Nomination Committee, the Chairman of the Sustainability Committee, the Chairman of the Audit Committee, the Chairman of the Sustainability Committee and the member of the Nomination Committee.
+The Company held one shareholders' meeting in 2023, being the 2023 annual general meeting ("2023 AGM") held on 9 May 2023 as hybrid meeting at Board Room, Rooms 1601-05, 16/F., China Resources Building, 26 Harbour Road, Wanchai, Hong Kong as the principal meeting place; Room 302, 3/F., Pico Tower, 66 Gloucester Road, Wanchai, Hong Kong as the additional meeting venue and online.
+Electronic facilities were available for the shareholders of the Company to attend the 2023 AGM.
+The 2023 AGM was attended by the external auditor and certain Directors, including the Chairman of the Remuneration Committee, the Chairman of the Audit Committee, the Chairman of the Sustainability Committee and the member of the Nomination Committee.

-Separate resolutions were proposed at the EGM and the 2022 AGM on each substantive issue and the percentage of votes cast in favour of such resolutions as disclosed in the announcements of the Company dated 15 March 2022 and 10 May 2022 are set out below:
+Separate resolutions were proposed at the 2023 AGM on each substantive issue and the percentage of votes cast in favour of such resolutions as disclosed in the announcement of the Company dated 9 May 2023 are set out below: